 The benefit period begins the day you go into a hospital and ends when you haven't received any inpatient hospital care for 60 days in a row.
 If you go into a hospital after one benefit period has ended, a new benefit period begins.
-If you get authorized inpatient care at an out-ofnetwork hospital after your emergency condition is stabilized, your cost is the cost-sharing you would pay at a network hospital.

-What you must pay when Services that are covered for you you get these services Inpatient mental health care \$0 copay for each Covered services include mental health care services that require a hospital stay.
-Medicare-covered stay and Your inpatient stay is covered up to 90 days for each benefit period and you have services.
-60 additional days to use once during a lifetime ("lifetime reserve days").
-There is The benefit period begins a lifetime limit of 190 days on inpatient psychiatric hospital services in a the day you go into a freestanding psychiatric hospital.
-The 190-lifetime limitation does not apply to hospital and ends when inpatient mental health services provided in a psychiatric unit of a general hospital. you haven't received any inpatient hospital care for 60 days in a row.
-If you go into a hospital after one benefit period has ended, a new benefit period begins.
-Prior-authorization and referral are required.
-Inpatient stay: Covered services received in a hospital or SNF during a non-Your cost-share for covered inpatient stay covered services during a If you have exhausted your inpatient benefits or if the inpatient stay is not non-covered inpatient stay are described throughout reasonable and necessary, we will not cover your inpatient stay.
-However, in some cases, we will cover certain services you receive while you are in the hospital or this chart. the skilled nursing facility (SNF).
-Covered services include, but are not limited to: • Physician services • Diagnostic tests (like lab tests) • X-ray, radium, and isotope therapy including technician materials and services Surgical dressings • Splints, casts and other devices used to reduce fractures and dislocations • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices • Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition • Physical therapy, speech therapy, and occupational therapy Prior-authorization and referral are required.
-Meals: post-discharge \$0 copay for plan-Members are eligible to receive three (3) nutritious, precooked frozen meals approved meals. delivered each day at no cost for two weeks after an overnight stay in the hospital or nursing facility, or following a surgery with an inpatient hospital stay.
-Maximum of two (2) inpatient admissions per year. • Up to 42 meals for 14 days (three (3) meals per day).
-Prior-authorization and referral are required.
+What you must pay when you Services that are covered for you get these services Inpatient stay: Covered services received in a hospital or SNF during a Your cost-share for covered non-covered inpatient stay services during a non-covered If you have exhausted your inpatient mental health care or SNF benefits or if inpatient stay are described throughout this chart. the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
+Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy Prior authorization and referral may be required. \$0 copay for plan-approved \Meals: post-discharge Members are eligible to receive three nutritious, precooked frozen meals meals. delivered each day at no cost for two weeks (42 maximum) after an overnight stay in the hospital or nursing facility, or following a surgery with an inpatient hospital stay.
+Maximum of two inpatient admissions per year.
+Prior authorization and referral may be required.
+Medical nutrition therapy There is no coinsurance, copayment, or deductible for This benefit is for people with diabetes, renal (kidney) disease (but not on members eligible for Medicaredialysis), or after a kidney transplant when referred by your doctor. covered medical nutrition therapy We cover 3 hours of one-on-one counseling services during your first year that services. you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
+If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's referral.
+A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next calendar year.